-Saudis says 12 wounded in drone attack on airport near Yemen
+Saudi Arabia: 12 hurt in attack targeting airport near Yemen

-Saudi air defenses destroyed the drone, according to the statement, which also said it was launched by Houthi rebels inside Yemen early Thursday afternoon.
-Saudi state television and accompanying social media accounts carried video from inside Abha’s airport showing operations there running as normal.
+Saudi air defenses destroyed the bomb-laden drone that the coalition said was launched by Houthi rebels inside Yemen early Thursday afternoon.
+Saudi state television and accompanying social media accounts carried video from inside Abha’s airport showing operations there running as normal after the incident.

 Saudi Arabia has been at war in Yemen since 2015 fighting against Iranian-backed Houthis who overran the capital and ousted the government from power.